syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/methods.md

 ## removeItem

-The [removeItem] method is used to removes an items from the ribbon control.
+The `removeItem` method is used to removes an item from the ribbon control.
 This method takes the `itemId` as a parameter.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}